-A fireplace is easy and safe to use if you know it and it is in good condition and you know how it works
+A fireplace is easy and safe to use if it is in good condition and you know how it works

 Always get to know a fireplace's features and read its instructions for use before you light a fire.
 Then you can enjoy the heat and the atmosphere of a real fire.
 Modern fireplaces are safe and also easy to use.
 Hazardous situations are usually caused by lack of knowledge and understanding and using the fireplace incorrectly.

 Before lighting a fire

 If you have not lit a fire in this fireplace before, see if instructions for using it are available.
 If not, could you call someone who can tell you what to do?
 If you are still unsure, consider if you really need to light a fire, for example for heat.
 Lighting a fire may result in major smoke and soot damage and, in the worst case, you may cause a house fire.
 Give it some thought.
 Should you light it...?

 Basic instructions for lighting a fire and heating the house